StrongMind/culture/tech_sessions/retrospectives.md

 ### Keys For Success
 * Give People a Chance to Transition From Daily Work to Retrospecting Mindset
-* Have a Wide Variety of Quick Activities For Setting the Stage [Improv WarmUps](https://www.learnimprov.com/warm-ups/)
+* Have a Wide Variety of Quick Activities For Setting the Stage
 * Use Themes and Topics to Focus Retrospective

 ## Gathering Data